Implementing Laws At-a-Glance

 Fines of up to EUR 30,000 can be imposed on organizations that:

-Fail to take measures to remedy violations of law identified in a whistleblower’s report, or
+Fail to take measures to remedy violations of law identified in the course of the inspection performed by the Competent Authority, or

 Fail to submit to the Competent Authority a written report on the measures taken to remedy the identified violations of law.